 Let's not leave our water supply to chance - rainwater is a precious resource!
-Come learn how to collect and keep it on your property through the use of rain barrels and rain gardens at a free Water Conservation Workshop on Sunday, March 25th, 1pm to 3pm, in the Clow Education Center at The Conservation Foundation's McDonald Farm, 10S404 Knoch Knolls Rd., Naperville.
+Come learn how to collect and keep it on your property through the use of rain barrels and rain gardens at a free workshop, Rain Barrels, Rain Gardens and Solving Water Issues In Your Yard, on Sunday, March 25th, 1pm to 3pm, in the Clow Education Center at The Conservation Foundation's McDonald Farm, 10S404 Knoch Knolls Rd., Naperville.

 This workshop will include a 1pm presentation on how rain barrels and rain gardens work and how to install them to capture the rain that falls on your land and put it to good use.
 Our rain barrels, which are repurposed, recycled and recyclable and equipped with spigots, screens and overflow valves, will be available for purchase for $75 each.